awalterschulze/goderive/example/plugin/min/Readme.md

 	return m
 }

+// deriveCompare compares this and that and returns
+//   * 0 if they are equal,
+//   * -1 is this is smaller and
+//   * +1 is this is bigger.
 func deriveCompare(this, that boat) int {
 	return deriveCompare_(&this, &that)
 }

+// deriveCompare_ compares this and that and returns
+//   * 0 if they are equal,
+//   * -1 is this is smaller and
+//   * +1 is this is bigger.
 func deriveCompare_(this, that *boat) int {
 	if this == nil {
 		if that == nil {